Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/import/components/IMC_DGC2/README.md

 * An Extended subsystem for peripheral cores (language here?)
 * The operating frequency of the design is 50MHz
 * Target memory is SRAM/TCM (32kB)
-* Options ?:
-* User peripherals: MIV_ESS, 2 Timers, 2 GPIO Inputs and 4 GPIO Outputs
+* User peripherals: MIV_ESS, 2 Timers, 2 GPIO Inputs and 4 GPIO Outputs **REVIEW THIS**
-* or
+* User peripherals: MIV_ESS, CoreTimer **REVIEW THIS**
-* MIV_ESS peripherals (or modules?): I2C, Bootstrap with an TAS APB I/F Writer, UART, 2 GPIO Inputs, 4 GPIO Outputs
+* MIV_ESS peripherals: I2C, Bootstrap, UART, 2 GPIO Inputs, 4 GPIO Outputs **REVIEW THIS**

 ##### Boot Sequence (currently being worked on)
 The Bootstrap module is enabled by default in DGC2.
 By default, it remains in bypass mode after programming the bitstream.
 Push-button (?) needs to be activated to lift the bypass mode off, allowing for a boot sequence to occur.
 The boot sequence looks as follows
     * A .hex program generated using the 'miv-rv32i-systick-blinky' software project is stored in the LSRAM component.
 The program was generated using the 'mivrv32i-Release' configuration.
     * The .hex program has been compiled for 0x4000_0000

 the Bootstrap module to copy data into TCM from external I2C EEPROM.
-The Bootloader.elf file, a compiled software project that is capable of writing data from SRC_MEM (LSRAM) to external memory I2C.
+The Bootloader .elf file, a compiled software project that is capable of writing data from SRC_MEM (LSRAM) to external memory I2C.

 ##### Peripherals - MIV_ESS